 Pop art meets steel-town USA

-Our strong partnership with the Frick Art & Historical Center (also known as “The Frick Pittsburgh”) allows this unique institution to design community outreach programs that inspire an appreciation for art and history.
+Our partnership with the Frick Art & Historical Center (also known as “The Frick Pittsburgh”) allows this unique institution to design community outreach programs that inspire an appreciation for art and history.
 Programs include UPMC Health Plan Let’s Move Family Fun Day – a full day of wellness activities held annually – and a Student Visit Take-Away Postcard.
 The postcard includes a coupon for a free return visit to Clayton and is given to every youth who comes to the Frick as part of a school outing, afterschool program, summer day camp, or other outreach program.
-We also worked with the Frick to produce an activity book for children, full of fun and educational activities based on the Frick’s unique collections.
+We also worked with the Frick to produce an activity book for children, full of educational activities based on the Frick’s unique collections.

 Not far from Pittsburgh is another steel-making center: Johnstown, Pennsylvania.
 The Cambria Iron Company made significant contributions to the technological development of the iron and steel industries.
 We provide exclusive funding for Johnstown Area Heritage Association’s Iron & Steel Gallery & Theater, an exhibit that chronicles the 70-year period of Bethlehem Steel Corporation’s ownership of this steel mill and its impact on the people of Johnstown.